 Dogs are a lot like people when it comes to body weight – they are more likely to become overweight than underweight.
-Nevertheless, there are several conditions and circumstances that can leave a pup in need of some surplus calories.
+Nevertheless, certain circumstances can leave a pup in need of some surplus calories.

-Fortunately, there are a variety of dog foods and supplemental products available that can help you accomplish this goal of reaching a healthy weight!
+Fortunately, there are a variety of dog foods for weight gain and supplemental products available that can help you accomplish this goal of reaching a healthy weight!

 We’ll share a few of our favorite weight gain dog food recipes below, explain some of the most important things to look for when making your choice, and explain how to put weight on a dog safely.